Brussels Rush Hour Traffic: Navigating the Little Belt

 2023-11-23 05:29:00

 Like thousands of commuter motorists, the journey to Brussels begins in the early hours.
 The sky is still black.
 Rue de la Loi, for its part, is lit up with hundreds of red lamps.
 Stationary vehicles waiting to rush into this infamous Little Belt.
 Every morning, this structuring axis of the Brussels city center experiences congestion, horns and pollution.
 Because driving during peak hours is often a challenge in Brussels: traffic jams are part of the daily life of thousands of motorists who are champing at the bit while waiting (in vain?) for the situation to improve.
-So many motorists who regularly speak out on social networks about the hell they experience every day.
+So many motorists who regularly speak out on social networks regarding the hell they experience every day.

 A hell that the DH wanted to test by traveling the entire Petite Ceinture during rush hours.
 Here is the story of a morning journey through traffic jams, at a walking pace, around the Pentagon.